syppi-typsi/api/README.md

-# typsi
+# syppi🧃 / typsi🍹
-A rating platform for alcoholic beverages
+A rating platform for beverages